isomerpages/moe-chuachukangsec/_2024-open-house/Frequently Asked Questions (FAQs).md

 use of study tables and chairs located outside the Computer Labs.</p>
 </li>
 </ul>
-<p>&nbsp;</p>
+<p></p>
 <p><strong>11.3 Are handphones allowed in the school?</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Students learn well when there is order, discipline and minimal distraction.
 It is important that all CCKSians learn to be responsible and discerning users of technology.
-We would strongly advise parents, if they wish their children to bring a mobile phone to school, to purchase for your child only a simple mobile phone for communication purposes.
+We would strongly advise parents / guardians, if they wish their children / ward to bring a mobile phone to school, to purchase for your child only a simple mobile phone for communication purposes.
 This is to minimize distraction and replacement costs in the case of loss or damage.&nbsp;</p>
 </li>
 <li>
 <p>In addition to the CCE and Cyber Wellness curriculum, our school has in